84monta/SimulatedAnnealing/README.md

 TRIAL=1
 ```

-- TRIAL How may times do you wanna repeat Simulated Annealing?
+- TRIAL How many times do you wanna repeat Simulated Annealing?

 # Enjoy!